bencbartlett/Overmind/README.md

 This is the AI system I have been developing for Screeps, themed loosely on the [Zerg's swarm intelligence](http://starcraft.wikia.com/wiki/Overlord) from Starcraft: creep activities in each colony are prioritized and managed by a central `Overlord` object, which handles task assignment, reacts to stimuli with `objectives` and `directives`, and manages spawner activity through the `hatchery` object.

+Overmind is unaffiliated with the thematically-similar and more recent Overlords alliance.

 ### We're on slack!
 Found something you like, hate, or find confusing?
 Join the discussion on Slack in the [#overmind](https://screeps.slack.com/messages/overmind) channel!